aimms/user-guide/aimms-ide/CONOPT/Advanced/CONOPT_Advanced_-_Box_Size_Tolerance_Linear.rst

 **Note**

-*	More on the Linear Feasibility Model and Phase 0 can be found in the section :ref:`option-CONOPT-description_of_conopt_algorithm` .
+*	More on the Linear Feasibility Model and Phase 0 can be found in the section :ref:`CONOPTDescription_of_CONOPT_Algorithm`.